 Online + In-Person Full Program Bundle: $800

 Participants are strongly encouraged and expected to complete 13 hours of online material before the in-person portion of the course, as online material is foundational to more advanced live content.
 Participants have a grace period of 3 months after the in-person to complete the pre-requisite online modules if the expectation is not met due to unforeseen circumstances.
 Participants will not receive a Certificate of Completion with full AOTA CEUs until both the Online and In-Person components are completed.

 Pre-requisite Online Course Content:

-13 hours of pre-recorded course content will be made available online through STAR Institute's Online Learning platform and is a required prerequisite for attending the live-streamed portion of the program.
+13 hours of pre-recorded course content (13 hours/1.3 AOTA CEUs) will be made available online through STAR Institute's Online Learning platform and is a required prerequisite for attending the live-streamed portion of the program.
 This includes: